 - Competitive rates and superior service

 Beware of Fraudulent “Making Home Affordable” Offers.
 Owning a home can be expensive and, as one of your largest assets, it's important to protect.
 As a homeowner, you may receive hundreds of offers a year to refinance or modify your home loan, promising a lower monthly payment.
 Unfortunately, not all offers are legitimate.

 There are companies out there targeting homeowners with fraudulent offers.
 These scammers call and mail homeowners pretending to be your mortgage servicer or a representative from the Federal Government's Home Affordable Modification Program (HAMP).
 They prey on unsuspecting homeowners by offering fake loan modifications and “trial payment plans”, along with promises of lower monthly mortgage payments.
 And while these scammers may send genuine-looking letters with your mortgage company's logo and account number, they also provide deceptive contact information in an effort to route your payment away from your servicer and directly to them.
 In fact, they may also call from telephone numbers that show up on caller ID as the homeowner's actual mortgage company.i

-The federal government’s HAMP and HARP loan modification programs are set to end on December 31, 2016, so you may begin to see even more of these fraudulent offers as the program deadline approaches.
+The federal government’s Home Affordable Refinance Program (HARP) is set to end on December 31, 2018, so you may begin to see even more of these fraudulent offers as the program deadline approaches.

 What to Do If You Get an Offer That Seems Too Good to be True

 It's important to be cautious about the loan modification offers you receive.
 Beware of anyone who says they can “save” your home if you sign or transfer over the deed to your house.
 Only your mortgage servicer has the ability to grant a loan modification, so paying a third party to assist with your modification application does not improve your likelihood of receiving a mortgage modification.